How Are Truck Accidents Different from Car Accidents?

 The physical difference between a semi-truck and a passenger vehicle is obvious.
 Most cars weigh anywhere from 1 ton to 3 tons, while a fully loaded commercial truck can weigh up to 40 tons.
 The difference in size and weight between these vehicles generally results in more serious crashes than the “average” car accident.

 This is not the only point of contrast, however, between car and truck accidents.
 Truck accident claims are often significantly more complicated than cases involving cars and other motor vehicles.

 It is in your best interest to contact an experienced accident lawyer as soon as possible after any vehicle collision.
 For more than 25 years, Kogan & DiSalvo has been serving clients in auto and truck accident claims throughout Florida.
-Please call (561) 375-9500 today for a free consultation with our lawyers in Boca Raton, Boynton Beach, Stuart, Delray Beach, West Palm Beach, and Fort Lauderdale.
+Please call (561) 375-9500 today for a free consultation with our lawyers in West Palm Beach, Boca Raton, Fort Lauderdale, Boynton Beach, Stuart, Delray Beach, Vero Beach, Palm Bay, and other nearby areas of Florida.

 1. Truck Accidents Typically Involve Serious Injuries

 Accidents involving cars and other motor vehicles may result in no injuries, minor injuries, or serious injuries.
 By comparison, catastrophic injury is a common outcome when a large commercial truck strikes a smaller vehicle.

 Catastrophic injuries commonly require extensive medical treatment, including hospitalization and surgery.
 Many victims need long-term or even lifelong therapy and rehabilitation, as well as home care assistance.